 Choral Evensong

-Choral Evensong is a contemplative service of music, readings, and prayers that takes place in the late afternoon or early evening.
+Choral Evensong is a 45-minute contemplative service of music, readings, and prayers in the late afternoon or early evening.
 It allows listeners time to meditate and transition from the busyness of the day to the peace and quiet of the evening.
 Evensong’s distinguishing feature is that it consists primarily of music.
-Come join us for these beautiful, restorative services.

 Evensong’s roots in Vespers and Compline are most evident in the Magnificat and Nunc dimittis, the two songs of praise which are always sung or spoken at Evensong.
-The Magnificat is always said or sung at Vespers, and the Nunc dimittis is always recited or sung at Compline, so at Evensong, we do both.
-This combination of texts has inspired a huge and extremely rich body of works often informally referred to as “Mags and Nuncs” which extends from the Renaissance to the present day.
+The Magnificat is always said or sung at Vespers, and the Nunc dimittis is always recited or sung at Compline, so at Evensong, the choir sings both.
+This combination of texts has inspired a huge and extremely rich body of choral works often informally referred to as “Mags and Nuncs” which extends from the Renaissance to the present day.

-In Great Britain, it is not uncommon for churches to offer weekly Choral Evensongs; many cathedrals and collegiate chapels even offer this service several times per week or daily.
+In Great Britain, Choral Evensong is much more common than in North America; many cathedrals and collegiate chapels even offer this service several times per week or daily.
 In North America, however, this is extremely rare.
-Many Episcopal churches in America offer Evensongs periodically, but fewer than a dozen do so weekly or more.
-This is mainly because of the great time and expense that go into preparing the music for these services.
+Many Episcopal churches in America offer Evensongs periodically, but fewer than twenty do so weekly or more.
+This is mainly due to the great time and expense that go into preparing the music for these services.
+We are very fortunate to be able to offer this service every week.

 Structure